raspberrypilearning/python_scrolling/en/step_5.md

 If you think your game might not be correctly detecting collisions at all, first try the debug instructions in the previous step, under 'There is no collision when the player reaches an obstacle'.

-If your game is correctly detecting collisons, then check that you have properly indented the code that draws your game inside the `if level > 0` statement, to make sure it only runs if that statement is true.
+If your game is correctly detecting collisions, then check that you have properly indented the code that draws your game inside the `if level > 0` statement, to make sure it only runs if that statement is true.
 For example:

 --- code ---
 ---